We tend to follow people on Twitter because we find them interesting and the content they share relevant and helpful.

 That’s everything you need to know on how to grow Twitter followers—ten top strategies you can start putting into action today.

-Remember, time spent growing your Twitter followers, and your presence on Twitter in general, is time well spent for the future success of your business.
+Remember, time spent growing your Twitter followers is time well spent for the future success of your business, in particular, making content amplification easier and more effective.

 So set aside some time everyday to focus on Twitter using the strategies described here—you’ll see your followers start to grow in no time.